-Reduction in current portion of lease liabilities pertains to pre-termination of the lease agreements of the closed car dealership branches.
+Current portion of lease liabilities decreased as a result of the termination on the lease agreement of the closed automotive branches.

-Contract liabilities pertain to unearned tuition fees and current construction contract obligations of EEI, which are reduced as the corresponding revenue is recognized during the period.
+Contract liabilities pertain to unearned tuition fees and current construction contract obligations, which are reduced as the corresponding revenue is recognized during the period.

-Total noncurrent liabilities decreased from P8.20 billion to P7.75 billion as of June 2020.
+Total noncurrent liabilities decreased from P8.20 billion to P7.52 billion as of the period.

-Long-term debt is reduced to P2.76 billion, as the Group regularly pays its maturing obligations.
+Long-term debt is reduced to P2.60 billion, as the Group regularly pays its maturing obligations.